Keibert Ruiz Preview, Player Props: Nationals vs. Red Sox

 Keibert Ruiz At The Plate

-- Ruiz enters this game on a five-game hitting streak.
-During his last outings, he's hitting .429 with two homers.
+- Ruiz enters this game on a six-game hitting streak.
+In his last games, he's hitting .364 with three homers.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.